 Key Stage 2 (KS2)

 Key Stage 2 continues from Year 3 to Year 6 and during these years your child will be challenged and motivated to become an independent and lifelong learner.
 We encourage them to be confident when working independently and collaboratively.
-We aim to keep the learning fun and stimulating but recognise the importance of strong literacy and numeracy skills.
+Fun and stimulating learning is planned and designed around the core and fundamental skills that reading, writing and maths holds.

 Religious Education (RE)